 The EU approach distinguishes itself by regulating the technology at different stages of its implementation.
 The Artificial Intelligence Act addresses the creation of content and focuses on product safety and transparency.
 The Digital Services Act regulates the distribution of content and holds online platforms accountable for systemic risks.
 The European Media Freedom Act provides specific protections for media service providers and journalists.
 This multi-layered structure means that a single piece of digital content may simultaneously trigger obligations under all three regulations depending on its origin and dissemination.

-A critical nuance in the AI Act is the gap it creates regarding authentic content.
-The regulation mandates labeling for artificial content but does not establish a mechanism to certify genuine content.
-This omission creates a vulnerability where authentic documentation may be scrutinized or dismissed if it lacks a positive verification signal.
+For the interplay with the other two regulations, one nuance in the AI Act matters most.
+The regulation mandates labeling for artificial content but establishes no mechanism to certify genuine content.
+That omission creates a vulnerability where authentic documentation may be scrutinized or dismissed if it lacks a positive verification signal, and it is the gap the platform-facing rules below have to work around.

 Platform Accountability under the DSA